Blueforcer/awtrix3/docs/effects.md

 # Artnet (DMX)

 Awtrix light supports Artnet out of the box.
 For [Jinx!](http://www.live-leds.de/) you can <a href="awtrix_light.jnx" download>download this template</a>.
-Just change the IP of both universes to your awtrix IP and youre ready to go.
+Just change the IP of both universes to your awtrix IP and you're ready to go.

 **For any Other Artnet controller:**
 Create 2 universes with 384 channels each.
 Also add a new matrix layout with 8 strings á 32 Strands and top left starting position.
 When you start to send data, AWTRIX will stop its normal operation and shows your data.
 1s after you stop sending data, AWTRIX will return to normal operation.